Couch-Chilis/Sudoku-Pi/README.md

 distribution under the terms of the [General Public License v3](#license) as well as in binary form for release to app stores.

+# Build Instructions

+## Desktop

+Just use `cargo run` to run the game.

+## Android

+0. Make sure you have the Android SDK and NDK installed, as well as `cargo-ndk`.
+1. Use the `build_android_arm.sh` script to build the library.
+2. Open this folder as a project in Android Studio.
+If the script above completed, it should compile, link, and run successfully.

+## iOS

+1. Use either the `build_ios.sh` script or the `build_ios_sim.sh` script, depending on whether you want to create a build for the Simulator or a regular device.
+2. Open this folder as a project in Xcode.
+If the script above completed, it should compile, link, and run successfully.

 # License

 Sudoku Pi is copyright 2023-2025 by Couch Chilis and is available under the